BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 ## Obsidia Park

 Return to South Obsidia Ward and use your new field move to chop down the tree.
-Thankfully in this game HMs can be deleted from your Pokemon at will.
+Thankfully in this game HMs can be deleted from your Pokémon at will.

 **Street Rat Carter.
 Field: No Field**
 - Barboach, Lv.
 16, Serious Nature, IVs: 10